 We need to understand that what we’re going to build and put together is going to get the job done.
 We manufacture in a range of ways, including, sadly, some very old-school soldering iron and white wire.
 But we have to understand that our designs are viable and will meet the requirements.
-Everything we do—from pen and paper to modern smart manufacturing techniques, including simulation of the circuits—is essential to us knowing that when we put this thing together, it’s going to get the job done.
+Everything we do—from pen and paper to modern smart manufacturing techniques (simulation of the circuits prior to smart manufacture)—is essential to us knowing that when we put this thing together, it’s going to get the job done.

 What other smart manufacturing advances have emerged from Perseverance?

 We use many vendor-sourced sub-assemblies—in the Ingenuity helicopter, in the camera systems for the entries and landings, and even within some of our instruments.
 And all of those use a variety of smart manufacturing techniques to meet our cost and schedule.